.

 • maturity, kindness, and enthusiasm

-• being 23+ irl strongly preferred; i don't care what your character's age is, but it might understandably change the ways mine interacts with yours
+• being 18+ irl required, 25+ strongly preferred; i don't care what your character's age is, but it might understandably change the ways mine interacts with yours

-• ooc capitalists/libertarians, fascists (this includes being pro-Israel or pro any current government really), misogynists, transphobes, you get it
+• ooc capitalists/libertarians, fascists (includes being pro-Israel, pro-police, pro-state), misogynists, transphobes, you get it

 • being way too discourse-heavy about rp; most of my characters are not good people, i know that, there's nothing to discuss there